How To Choose The Best New Toothbrush: 3 Things To Consider

 It is best to use a toothbrush with soft or extra-soft bristles.
 Toothbrushes with harder bristles are less pliable, which means a less efficient clean in the hard to reach areas.
 Hard and medium bristled toothbrushes can also cause trauma to exposed soft tooth roots and gums.

 What’s the Size of the Toothbrush Head?

 When choosing a toothbrush look at the size of the head.
 A smaller toothbrush head is ideal.
 The smaller headed toothbrush allows you to access all areas of your mouth with ease, including the hard to reach places behind the front teeth and behind the back molars.
-Shape is not necessarily a concern as long as you can efficiently clean.
+The shape is not necessarily a concern as long as you can efficiently clean.

 Whichever brush you choose, remember it is necessary to regularly change your brush and/or electric toothbrush head.
 An easy way to remember to change your brush is to change it with the seasons (every 3 months) or sooner if you notice wear.
-By changing your brush often, you will ensure it is effectively removing food, plaque and bacteria.
+By changing your brush often, you will ensure it is effectively removing food, plaque, and bacteria.

 The choice ultimately comes down to personal preference.
 The good news is, if you don’t like the brush you pick, there are many options out there for you!
 Feel free to discuss options and any concerns with your dental hygienist and dentist in Bismarck, ND.
 We love talking teeth! 🙂